Fast Approximate Dynamic Programming for Infinite-Horizon Markov Decision Processes: Technical proofs

 \subsection{Proof of Theorem~\ref{thm:error}}

 Note that the ConjVI Algorithm~\ref{alg:d-CDP separ cost} involves consecutive applications of the d-CDP operator~$\dcdpo$~\eqref{eq:d-CDP op}, and terminates after a finite number of iterations corresponding to the bound~$e_\mathrm{t}$.
 We begin with bounding the difference between the DP and d-CDP operators.
+We note that this result extends \cite[Thm.~5.3]{Kolari21dCDParxiv} by considering the error of extension operation for computing the expectation w.r.t. to the additive disturbance in~\eqref{eq:d-CDP op eps} and the approximate discrete conjugation of the input cost in~\eqref{eq:d-CDP op phi}.